Toronto is a city full of life, love, and excitement. Here are a few unique things to do in this urban dwelling!

 Escape from the Casa Loma!

 If you aren’t up for the interiors of these century-old rooms, why not try something new?
-Casa Loma opened its doors as an escape room facility not too long ago.
-Now visitors can immerse in four types of escape games.
+One of the most unique things to do in Toronto is escaping the Casa Loma.
+Visitors can immerse in five types of escape games in this mansion.

 Picnic at Scarborough Bluffs